dward2/BME547/Resources/WebInterface/web_interface_with_flask.md

 Here is a very short example.
 Let's say we have an HTML document called `index.html` that we want to display at the base route "\".
 In our project directory, we create a subfolder called `templates`.
-In that fo
+In that folder, we place all of our `.html` files, such as `index.html`.
+The following code serves up that web page.
 ```python
 from flask import Flask, render_template